Robert R. McCormick Foundation

 Success Rates

 Success rates are not publicly available.
-With 235 awards made from $69.9 million in 2023, the foundation makes selective, strategic investments rather than high-volume grantmaking.
+The foundation makes selective, strategic investments rather than high-volume grantmaking.

 Reapplication Policy